Bobby Tench: Ginger Baker, BBA and Freddie King

 In 1971 Tench played guitar with Cream's drummer Ginger Baker, studio sessions were recorded and released on the album Stratavarious in July 1972.
-He was credited under the pseudonym Bobby Gass and appeared with Afro beat innovator Fela Ransome-Kuti, also appearing at live dates with Baker during this period.
-Tracks from Stratavarious were later re-issued, along with others on Do What You Like.

-He was re-united with Jeff Beck during the summer of 1972.
+He was credited as Bobby Gass and appeared with Afro beat musician Fela Ransome-Kuti.
+He also appeared at live dates with Baker during this period.
+He reunited with Jeff Beck during the summer of 1972.
 At that time Beck was collaborating with bassist Tim Bogert and drummer Carmine Appice and they had begun touring the United States on 1 August 1972, billed as The Jeff Beck Group.
 Tench was flown in from England to replace vocalist Kim Milford, who left after the Arie Crown concert in Chicago, on 8 August.
 The tour concluded at the Paramount Theatre in Seattle, on 19 August 1972 and Tench ended his association with Jeff Beck further to the formation of the power trio Beck, Bogert & Appice.

-Tench recorded with the blues rock guitarist Freddie King and record producer Mike Vernon.
-He is credited on two albums by King, Burglar (1974) and Larger than life (1975).
-King died of a heart attack on 29 December 1976 aged 42 and the compilation album Freddie King 1934–1976 was released several months later, featuring tracks Tench had contributed to on Burglar.
+Tench recorded with the blues rock guitarist Freddie King, credited on two King albums, Burglar (1974) and Larger Than Life (1975).

 Linda Lewis and Junior Marvin's Hanson

 Tench featured as guitarist on Fathoms Deep (1973), an album by Linda Lewis which followed her top twenty success with "Rock a Doodle Do" in the UK singles charts.
 He appeared alongside former Jeff Beck Group keyboardist Max Middleton, bassist Phil Chen and guitarist Jim Cregan who also produced the album.
 In her review of Fathoms Deep for Allmusic, Amy Hanson wrote: "Helmed by a virtual supergroup featuring the likes of R&B masters Bobby Tench, Max Middleton, Danny Thompson and rocker Philip Chen, alongside Jim Cregan, Fathoms Deep is a true singer songwriter's album, tasteful and tight".

-During February 1973 he went into the studio with Junior Marvin, who had appeared with Tench on the Gass album Juju three years previously (credited as Junior Kerr), Marvin had previously formed Hanson also known as Junior Marvin's Hanson and recorded tracks for Now Hear This (1973).
+During February 1973 he went into the studio with Junior Marvin who had formed the band Hanson also later known as Junior Marvin's Hanson.
+They recorded tracks for the album Now Hear This (1973).
+Marvin had previously appeared with Tench on the Gass album Juju three years previously, credited as Junior Kerr.
 The lineup on this album included drummer Conrad Isidore, bassist Clive Chaman who later joined Tench in Hummingbird and DeLisle Harper who also played bass and had been a member of Gass with Tench.
 The album fused rock with funk and was produced by Mario Medious also known as Big M.